A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Representation theory

 \part{Representation theory}

 In this Part~2, we shall focus on the infinite-rank limit ($r \to \infty$) of the algebras and spaces formulated in Part~ 1.
-In Section~\ref{sec:BGG} through Section~ \ref{sec:b-KL} we will mainly treat in detail the counterparts of Section~\ref{sec:qsp} through Section~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$ in Part~1.
-In Section~\ref{sec:BGGj} we deal with a variation of BGG category with half-integer weights which corresponds to the second quantum symmetric pair $(\U, \cun)$ in Section~\ref{sec:QSPc} where $\U$ was of type $A_{2r}$.
+In Chapter~\ref{sec:BGG} through Chapter~ \ref{sec:b-KL} we will mainly treat in detail the counterparts of Chapter~\ref{sec:qsp} through Chapter~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$ in Part~1.
+In Chapter~\ref{sec:BGGj} we deal with a variation of BGG category with half-integer weights which corresponds to the second quantum symmetric pair $(\U, \Uj)$ in Chapter~\ref{sec:QSPc} where $\U$ was of type $A_{2r}$.

-As it is necessary to keep track of the finite ranks, we shall add subscripts and superscripts to various notation introduced in Part~1 to indicate the dependence on $r\in \N$.
-Here are the new notations in place of those in Part~1 without superscripts/subscripts (Section~\ref{sec:qsp} through Section~\ref{sec:HeckeB}):
+As it becomes necessary to keep track of the finite ranks, we shall add subscripts and superscripts to various notation introduced in Part~1 to indicate the dependence on $r\in \N$.
+Here are the new notations in place of those in Part~1 without superscripts/subscripts (Chapter~\ref{sec:qsp} through Chapter~\ref{sec:HeckeB}):

 $\La_{2r+1}$, $\Pi_{2r+1}$, $\I_{2r+1}$, $\I^{\imath}_r$, $\U_{2r+1}$, $\U^\imath_r$, $\Upsilon^{(r)}$, $\VV_r$, $\WW_r$, $\Abar^{(r)}$, $\Bbar^{(r)}$, $\ThetaA^{(r)}$.

 Part 2 of this paper follows closely \cite{CLW12} with new input from Part~1.
 The notations here often have different meaning from the same notations used in \cite{CLW12}, as the current ones are often ``of type $B$".